 After several of these cycles, some of the merezoites inside the red blood cells develop into sexual forms of the parasite, known as gametocytes.
 When a mosquito bites an infected person, it ingests these gametocytes, which subsequently mature into male and female gametes.
 Fertilization then gives rise to a zygote, which differentiates into an oocyst in the mosquito's gut.
 Oocysts produce sporozoites, which migrate to the mosquito's salivary glands.
 A new cycle then begins.

-Late relapses seen in malaria infections caused by P. vivax are a result of the ability of these species to remain in a dormant form, known as hypnozoites, in human hepatic cells.
+Late relapses seen in malaria infections caused by P. vivax and P. ovale are a result of the ability of these species to remain in a dormant form, known as hypnozoites, in human hepatic cells.

 Prevention and treatment